 Submitting the IRS POA

-Submit completed Form 2848 to the IRS based on provided instructions.
+Submit completed Form 2848 to the IRS based on the provided instructions.
 Mailing or faxing options depend on the taxpayer’s location and the specific IRS office managing their case.
 Check the IRS website or form instructions for accurate submission details.
 Retain copies of the submitted form and any correspondence for future reference in tax matters.
 This process finalizes the authorization, allowing the representative to act on behalf of the taxpayer.

 Common Uses of the IRS Power of Attorney